Ask a COVID-19 Question

 - Are vaccines available in the Dominican Republic for U.S. citizens to receive?
 [Yes]

 - Which vaccines are available in the Dominican Republic?
-Sinovac and AstraZeneca
+Sinovac, AstraZeneca and Pfizer

 - According to Dominican authorities, foreigners with legal residence in the Dominican Republic have the same eligibility for vaccination as Dominican citizens.
 U.S. citizens who are legal residents of the Dominican Republic should follow local vaccination schedules and requirements.
 More information is available from the Ministry of Health.